What a year!

 Please don’t wait for your next performance or bonus review and development chat.
 Be proactive.

-When I managed teams in corporate life, I asked teams to also think about their own development for their future career, but left the door wide open for future conversations whenever they had given some thought to it.
+When I managed teams in corporate life, I asked teams to also think about their own development for their future career.
+However, I left the door wide open for future conversations whenever they had given some thought to it.

-· If you are working at home now – use the non-commuting time to move some actions forward.
-Instead of sleeping-in late, use the 2 hour total daily commute you would be doing to work on your career progression and competitive edge.
+- If you are working at home now – use the non-commuting time to move some actions forward.
+Instead of sleeping in late, use the two-hour total daily commute you would be doing to work on your career progression and competitive edge.
 That’s 10 hours a week.

 What will you do next?